 In addition to being part of every community, public works is part of every design project we take on at Kittelson.
 Public works components of transportation projects range from roadway design to stormwater conveyance and treatment to street lighting, traffic signals, landscape design, and bridges.

-In celebration of Public Works Week and recognition of our hardworking transportation design practice, here are five recent projects that faced interesting public works challenges.
+In celebration of Public Works Week and recognition of our hardworking transportation design practice, here are eight projects that faced interesting public works challenges.

 Tangerine Road: Tucson, AZ